harness/developer-hub/release-notes/delegate.md

 ## May 2024

+### Version 24.05.82903 <!--  May 16, 2024 -->

+#### Hotfix

+Resolved an issue with the Google artifact registry trigger of a pipeline when using a GCP connector with OIDC authentication.
+(CDS-96627, ZD-62986)

 ### Version 24.05.82902 <!--  May 10, 2024 -->

 #### Hotfix

 - Resolved an issue with the delegate health endpoint, enabling the delegate to perform several websocket reconnection attempts before Kubernetes evicts the pod.
 (PL-50540, ZD-59551, ZD-62207)
-### Version 24.05.82903 <!--  May 10, 2024 -->

-#### Hotfix

-- Resolved an issue with the Google artifact Registry Trigger of Pipeline when using GCP Connector with OIDC authentication type.

 ### Version 24.04.82901 <!--  May 8, 2024 -->